OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 * Create a map with a graticule
 * Save the project and exit gvSIG
 * Install an add-on (OpenStreetMap service)
-* Load a WTMS layer
+* Load a WMTS layer

 .. contents:: Contents